PowerShell/ProjectMercury/README.md

-# Welcome to the Project Mercury repository
+# Welcome to Project Mercury

-**Project Mercury** contains our latest CLI tool that provides an interactive shell session to chat with large language models, creating an *AI Shell*.
+**Project Mercury** contains our latest CLI tool that provides an interactive shell session to chat with language models, creating an *AI Shell*.
 Users can use _agents_ to interact with different AI models, or other assistance providers, in a conversational manner. **Project Mercury** also provides a framework for creating AI agents.